bismuthfoundation/Pawer-discord-bot/commands.md

 *user_count*
 *amount*

-Tip the specified number of online users a total amount of coins.
+Tips the specified number of online users a total amount of coins.
 BOT accounts are ignored by default.
-Will create the recipient address if it does not exists yet.
+Will **not** create the recipient address if it does not exists yet.

 Note: subject to a max tipping constraint to prevent accidental large sum tips.